 When a city procures a platform to support the integrated infrastructure, it is also necessary to tackle privacy and security concerns and to take legacy systems, investments and contracts into account.
 These privacy and security issues could result in a need for external specialists in order to be able to provide access to data in a technically feasible and legally approved way.

 Furthermore, economic challenges will arise.
-For example, how can district heating be financed at different levels of development (from initial to advanced stages)?
-Additionally, there can be a lack of understanding in finance and investment in innovation that can be high and will have a long pay-back.
-Besides, the development of energy networks and smart grids do involve the resale of energy between users or do require an energy provider license that is not only hard to obtain but also expensive.
+For example, a large system such as district heating might require financing at different stages of development.
+Additionally, there can be a lack of understanding related to financing and investing in innovation, which is often linked to the high investment costs and long pay-back times.
+Another challenge, which is both economic and legislative, concerns the development of smart grids, since they involve the resale of energy between users or do require some energy provider license which could not only be hard to obtain but also expensive.

-Additionally, the public administration should be open and provide data dynamically (for example through APIs).
 On a legal level, laws could be changed, restrictions removed, and standards could be used to secure buy-in from legacy arrangements.
-Moreover, municipalities can be open to specific modification of the municipal plans of the cities in order to allow some infrastructure deployments.
-Economically, public-private solutions should be developed to finance district heat works while standards could be used to drive change and strengthen business cases.
+Moreover, municipalities can be open to specific modification of the municipal plans in order to allow some infrastructure deployments.
+Economically, public-private solutions should be developed to finance district heating works while standards could be used to drive change and strengthen business cases.

-Moreover, the collaboration with citizens and partners should be considered as sources of insight and innovation.
-In smart lightening, products must also be developed well from the get-go.
+Moreover, the collaboration with citizens and partners should be considered as a source of insight and innovation.

 Plan for Implementation

-To implement an integrated infrastructure successfully, cities need not only to demonstrate a foresight but also local political leadership.
-Concerning legal aspects, municipalities can work on specific modification of a general development plan of the municipality in order to solve some planning barriers when implementing some infrastructures (like in Vitoria).
+To implement an integrated infrastructure successfully, cities not only need to demonstrate foresight but also local political leadership.
+Municipalities should also be open to work on specific aspects of their general development plan in order to solve some barriers when implementing certain infrastructures (like in Vitoria).
 All in all, collaboration and transparency with citizens and partners is also highly important.